-If you think someone is taking part in any form of fraud, waste, abuse or ethical violation, we want to know.
+If you have concerns about any form of fraud, waste, abuse or ethical violations involving MNsure or MNsure.org, we want to know.
 You can tell us by filing a complaint, even if the events happened in the past.
+Concerns about general insurance fraud that do not involve MNsure or MNsure.org should be reported to the Minnesota Department of Commerce.

 You do not have to provide your name or any other contact information when you file a fraud report or complaint.
 Without that information, however, we will not be able to let you know how your report or complaint was resolved.
 We would also be unable to consult with you about your claim.
 If you want to know the result of your complaint, please include your contact information.